Debian 10 Buster has been released. Let’s see what are the new features and how can you download Debian 10 Buster.

 2. Linux Kernel 4.19.0-4

 Debian uses LTS Kernel versions so you can expect much better hardware support and long 5 year maintainance and support cycle from Debian.
-From kernel 220.127.116.11 we have come to 4.19.0-4 .
+You can check Linux kernel version:

 $ uname -r